 Although skating experience helps, you don’t need any experience to join; only the willingness to learn.
-Several girls in the league never skated a day in their life before joining the league.
+Several skaters in the league never skated a day in their lives before joining the league.
 We can teach you how to skate derby style, but you must be committed to doing your part.
 Before graduating to official Bomber status, you will be required to take two skills tests and pass a basic derby rules test.
 This process usually takes between 4 and 6 months.
 Our league does not hold tryouts and we cut no one who is willing to work hard.
 We continue to work with you until you are completely trained, regardless of how long it takes you to master all required skills.
-Some girls are betties for a long time.
+Some skaters are Firecrackers for a long time.
 Some move right along to a team.

 QUESTION: What is on the test?

 ANSWER: We follow the WFTDA minimum skills test.
 To learn more about, go here.